wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 	          '/Users/clueless_noob/templates', ]

 However, there are a number of problems with this.
 First you have to add in the path for each setting, each time.
-Second, if you are running the app on different operating systems the black slashes have to be constructed differently (see the warning below).
+Second, if you are running the app on different operating systems the black slashes have to be constructed differently.

 W> ### Don't hard code Paths!
-W> The road to Hell is paved with hard coded paths.
+W> The road to hell is paved with hard coded paths.
 [Hard-coding paths](http://en.wikipedia.org/wiki/Hard_coding) is a [software engineering anti-pattern](http://sourcemaking.com/antipatterns), and will make your project [less portable](http://en.wikipedia.org/wiki/Software_portability) - meaning that when you run it on another computer, it probably won't work!

 ### Dynamic Paths
 A better solution is to make use of built-in Python functions to work out the path of your `templates` directory automatically.
 This way, an absolute path can be obtained regardless of where you place your Django project's code.
 This in turn means that your project becomes more *portable.*